Norwich University: Founding

 He believed that a well-trained militia was an urgent necessity and developed the American system around that idea.
-His academy inspired a number of military colleges throughout the nation, including The Citadel.
+His academy inspired several military colleges throughout the nation, including The Citadel.
 It also was a model for the land grant colleges created through the Morrill Act of 1862.
 Today, Norwich offers substantial online distance graduate programs.
 It is similar in many regards to The Citadel in mission, online offerings, student body composition, and size.

 All entering freshmen aspiring to the Corps of Cadets are called "Rooks", and their first year at Norwich is called "Rookdom".
 The institution of "Rookdom" consists of two three-month processes that mold civilians into Norwich Cadets: Rook Basic Training and Basic Leadership Training.
-Culmination of Rook Basic Training marks the halfway point toward Recognition and occurs before Thanksgiving break, after which Rooks are awarded privileges.
+The culmination of Rook Basic Training marks the halfway point toward Recognition and occurs before Thanksgiving break, after which Rooks are awarded privileges.
 Recognition for acceptance into the Corps of Cadets typically occurs around the eighteenth week.

-Partridge's educational beliefs were considered radical at the time.
-His views conflicted with Army officials in the federal government while he was the superintendent of West Point.
-When he established his own academy, he immediately incorporated classes of agriculture and modern languages in addition to the sciences, liberal arts, and various military subjects.
-Field exercises, for which Partridge borrowed cannon and muskets from the federal and state governments, supplemented classroom instruction.
-They also required students to practice with authentic weapons to support the college’s program of well-rounded military education.

 Partridge founded 16 other military institutions during his quest to reform the fledgling United States military, including the Virginia Literary, Scientific and Military Academy at Portsmouth, Virginia (1839–1846); Pennsylvania Literary, Scientific, and Military Academy at Bristol, Pennsylvania (1842–1845); Pennsylvania Military Institute at Harrisburg, Pennsylvania (1845–1848); Wilmington Literary, Scientific and Military Academy at Wilmington, Delaware (1846–1848); the Scientific and Military Collegiate Institute at Reading, Pennsylvania (1850–1854); Gymnasium and Military Institute at Pembroke, New Hampshire (1850–1853); and the National Scientific and Military Academy at Brandywine Springs, Delaware (1853).